mrLSD/llvm-api-swift/README.md

 ### Supported LLVM version

 - [x] v17.0
+- [x] v18.0

 ### Troubleshooting

-If `LLVM-C` head files during compulation doesn't found, make sure that you:
+If `LLVM-C` head files during compilation doesn't found, make sure that you are:
 - installed LLVM
 ```
-llv --version
+llc --version
 ```
 - Set environment variables for your terminal (for example in `.zshrc`).
 To get instruction about variables run:
 ```